 “Why do you need labels?”
 Terrance Gill asked me to put me on the defensive.
 “Balloonville is not about labels.”

 They all enjoyed that.
-Captain Federico, an obvious toucher, reached out and touched Terrance’s leg and pointed to his face, with raised eyebrows, on that one.
+Captain Federico, an obvious toucher, reached out, touched Terrance’s leg, and pointed to his face, with raised eyebrows, on that one.

 “You speak of a lack of examination,” Jim said.
 “Let’s examine you for a moment.
 Let’s examine why you need very specific answers to your specific questions.
 Is there a part of you that abhors chaos so much that you pledge to fight the random wherever it rears its head?
-Have you always been this way, or now that your days are becoming more numbered, do you need answers to questions that have plagued you throughout life?
+Have you always been this way?
+Do you think you have everything figured out in life?
+On the other hand, you may have reached a point where matters such as these make so little sense that you have to jam sense into it.
 Some of the times, things are random, and some of the times people just become what they are by a random series of events.”

 “That’s true,” I said, “It’s undeniable, but if we all examine those events that seem to be random, we might find some correlations that lessen the randomness of it all.”